CDLMarkus/QuantyFey/tutorial/tutorial.md

 ### **Notes before using your own data**

-The application comes with several test datasets based on LC-MS/MS data.
-These are included to help you get started and explore the app's features.
+The application comes with a test dataset based on LC-MS/MS data.
+This is included to help you get started and explore the app's features.

 > **Important:** The app is preconfigured to work with these test datasets.
 This includes predefined **Calibration Standard Names** and their **Concentrations**.
 Before using your own data, you'll need to update this setup.

 To adjust the configuration:
-1. open the file at `Dependencies/templates.xlsx`
+1. Open the file at `Dependencies/templates.xlsx`
 2. Add a new sheet or edit an existig one to define your own analysis setup.

 **Template Structure Requirements**